ptribble/jdk-sunos-builder/doc/running-dobuild.md

 So, -b is the normal operation.

+The variants -P and -B will delete an existing unpacked copy and start afresh.

-In practice, what you'll want to do in development is use -p to check if any new patches apply cleanly, then once you're happy do the build step.
+In practice, what you'll want to do in development is use -p to check if any new patches apply cleanly, repeat with -P as you develop changes to the patches, then once you're happy do the build step.

 ## Using a build to compile another